-Mr. DeFelice is an experienced General Counsel with a wealth of experience in a range of areas including technology, business management, compliance, and corporate governance.
-He currently is the Senior Vice President & General Counsel of Rackspace, a public leader in managed cloud technology services.
-He has served as the General Counsel and executive leader for a number of technology and healthcare companies.
+Mr. DeFelice is an experienced General Counsel with a wealth of experience in a range of areas including life sciences, technology, business management, compliance, and corporate governance.
+He currently is the Senior Vice President & General Counsel of Adaptive Biotechnologies, a a pioneer and leader in the use and translation of immunosequencing into clinical diagnostics and therapeutic developments to improve patient care.
+He has served as the General Counsel and executive leader for a number of life science and technology companies.
 Gene has also held leadership positions in sales and marketing, as well as general management roles.
 He has a broad range of expertise, including in operations and business.
 Mr. DeFelice graduated from Rutgers University, received his doctorate of Law degree from Seton Hall University and a master’s of Business Administration with distinction from Webster University in Geneva, Switzerland.
 He previously served as a member of the Board of the International Institute of St. Louis and a member of the Board’s Executive Committee.

 LAWRENCE M. ROSENTHAL